-Grape Seed is Surprisingly Effective for Supporting Cancer
+Grape Seed is Surprisingly Effective for Combating Cancer

 Who would have thought the humble grape—the vine-ripe berry we love in wines, jams, and many other foods—could hold hope for fighting and helping reduce the chances of cancer?